What is bend allowance: K Factor, Y Factor, Bend Table

 L= Flat Length of the bend

-δ= Distance between the inside radius of the bend and neutral axis
+δ= Distance between the inside radius of the bend and the neutral axis

 N= Neutral Axis

-To compression this compression and expansion, bend allowance exists so that we get the correct length of the flat part.
+To compress this compression and expansion, bend allowance exists so that we get the correct length of the flat part.

 Bend allowance depends on the following factors.